PINKYGIT00/calculator_project/README.md

 # calculator_project
-A basic calculator,portfolio and landing page built using [html,css and javascript].
+A basic calculator and portfolio page project using [html,css and javascript].